kodell80305/dune-weaver-wled/README.md

 * Parameters for effects (transition time, color, speed, etc.) are not yet implemented
 * There is a lot of cleanup needed, both in the repository and I the actual code.

 Everything that hasn't been hidden is there  because I'm planning on implementing it.
+I don't see any difficulty or major time needed for any of these.

 ![Screenshot 2025-03-13 153459](https://github.com/user-attachments/assets/d07e8e04-9c14-45f4-9f9e-44ea58be0062)